vdesabou/alfred-spotify-mini-player/README.md

 ## Description

-Speed is the key word here: instead of using slow Spotify API, it uses a local version of your library stored in a database(it includes all the playlists you created and playlists that you're subscribed to).
-You can decide to search in your starred playlist only, or in all all your playlists.
+Speed is the key word here: instead of using slow Spotify API, it uses a local version of your library stored in a database(it includes everything inside My Music and all the playlists you created and playlists that you're subscribed to).
+You can decide to search in My Music only, or your complete library (all playlists and My Music).
 You can browse by Artist, Album or Playlist.
-You can also lookup for artists online, search for lyrics, get related artists, display biography, etc..
+You can also lookup for artists online, search for lyrics, get related artists, get featured playlists etc..
-You can also control Spotify using keywords such as play/next/volmax/random/shuffle/star/unstar/etc...
+You can also control Spotify using keywords such as play/next/volmax/random/shuffle/etc...

 ## Screencast